Myles-Lewis-Page/Generic-Stacks/README.md

 Make a stack of an int and a string.

-use one generic print and one generic find duplicates for bot variable type
+use one generic print and one generic find duplicates for both variable type